 cross country skiing

-Trail head at the end of Mill Creek Canyon Road.
-Mountain views along the way.
-Deer sighted often on the trail.
+Trail head is at the end of Mill Creek Canyon Road.
+The trail offers mountain views along the way.
+Deer are sighted often on the trail.

 Loved it!
 Wouldn't rate it hard at all.
 Beautiful in the fall

 Went up little water trail, it wasn't as hard as some of the other hikes we've done, but it was a continuously uphill hike.
 On the way down we took the path of big water trail which ends up in the same parking lot as little.
 Much easier but a little longer trail but still good!
 Not too many other hikers because it was a weekday.
 No bugs which was nice, brought bug spray just in case.
 The tree's are dropping huge amounts of yellow leaves so it was very pretty,

 Only one star because there is another listing for the Little Water Trail.
 Don't get me wrong, it's a great trail.
 Just see the other listing.

 To be fair, I haven't hiked the whole Little Water Trail.
 However, I have hiked (essentially) the whole trail shown on this map.
 This goes up via the little water trail to the Great Western Trail (GWT) then show a non-existent trail (as of fall 2016) up Little Water Peak.
 I crisscrossed this path multiple times, and can tell you that the trail up to little water peak does not exist.
 However, the actual little water trail continues up from the junction on this map and crosses the big water trail to reach Dog Lake (If you want to reach Little Water Peak, follow game trails from the junction just above Dog Lake.
 They are worn enough that if you just continue uphill you'll get there.
 Come down the same way unless you like bushwhacking.)